apache/spark/docs/sql-error-conditions.md

 To tolerate the error on drop use DROP VIEW IF EXISTS or DROP TABLE IF EXISTS.

+### TABLE_VALUED_FUNCTION_TOO_MANY_TABLE_ARGUMENTS

+SQLSTATE: none assigned

+There are too many table arguments for table-valued function.
+It allows one table argument, but got: `<num>`.
+If you want to allow it, please set "spark.sql.allowMultipleTableArguments.enabled" to "true"

 ### TASK_WRITE_FAILED

 SQLSTATE: none assigned